aimeos/aimeos-docs/src/frontend/jsonapi/customer.md

 It's not necessary to pass all customer fields along with the PATCH request.
 Instead, you can only add those fields with new or changed data.
 All other customer fields will remain unchanged.

 !!! warning
-    In most frameworks, the e-mail address is used as unique identifier and therefore, **customer.code** and **customer.email** should contain the same value if both are sent within the request.
+    In most frameworks the e-mail address is used as unique identifier.
+Therefore, **customer.code** and **customer.email** should contain the same value if both are sent within the request.
 Otherwise, this may lead to inconsistencies when using different frameworks as host application.

 # Delete customer

-It's also possible to delete a user account and remove all associated data like addresses but except orders.
+It's also possible to delete a user account and remove all associated data (like addresses), except orders.
 All order related data will stay untouched because it's only loosely related to customer accounts and must be available for accounting reasons.

-Every user can only delete his own account and he must be logged in to do so.
+Every user can only delete his own account and she/he must be logged in to do so.

 !!! tip
-    How to authenticate the user depends on the used PHP framework.
-Please have a look into the documentation of your used framework, e.g. at Laravel [Passport](https://laravel.com/docs/master/passport)/[Sanctum](https://laravel.com/docs/master/sanctum) or Symfony [Guard](https://symfony.com/doc/current/security/guard_authentication.html).
+    The way a user is authenticated depends very much on the PHP framework you use.
+Please have a look at the documentation of the respective framework of your choice, e.g. at Laravel [Passport](https://laravel.com/docs/master/passport)/[Sanctum](https://laravel.com/docs/master/sanctum) or Symfony [Guard](https://symfony.com/doc/current/security/guard_authentication.html).

 For deleting the account use e.g.: